MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsection{Extended SPICE Test Set}

-First, we look at the pointwise errors of the energy and force predictions on a held-out test set for each of the three MACE-OFF models.
-Figure~\ref{fig:test_mae} shows the per-atom energy, force and intermolecular force root-mean-square errors (full statistics are provided in SI Table~\ref{tab:test_errors}).
+First, we look at the pointwise errors of the energy and force predictions on a held-out test set for each of the three baseline MACE-OFF23 models.
+Figure~\ref{fig:test_mae} shows the per-atom energy, force and intermolecular force root-mean-square errors (full statistics are provided in {\bf Section~S2}).
 As the size of the model increases, the models gradually become more accurate, with the large model generally achieving errors of around 0.5--1.0~meV/atom and 15--20~meV/\AA{}, well below the 1~kcal/mol (43~meV) chemical accuracy limit for the drug-like organic molecules studied here.

-The last column looks at an extrapolation task, the training set contains only dipeptides, and this test set looks at tripeptides, indicating that the models are able to extrapolate to larger fragments with more complex interactions, with no degradation of accuracy.
+The last column represents an extrapolation task, the training set contains only dipeptides, and this test set looks at tripeptides, indicating that the models are able to extrapolate to larger fragments with more complex interactions, with no loss of accuracy.

-The bottom panel of Figure~\ref{fig:test_mae} shows specifically the intermolecular force errors, which were obtained by separating the force contributions to molecular translations and rotations (see SI and Ref.~\cite{magduau2023machine} for details).
-These interactions are crucially important as they underpin the thermodynamics and transport properties in the organic condensed phase.
-MACE medium and large models yield similar errors of around 5--15 meV/\AA, which are about 1.5--3 times smaller than total force errors, and about 5--10\% of the typical DFT intermolecular force magnitude (RMS).
+The bottom panel of Figure~\ref{fig:test_mae} shows specifically the intermolecular force errors, which were obtained by separating the force contributions to molecular translations and rotations (see {\bf Section~S2} and Ref.~\cite{magduau2023machine} for details).
+These interactions are crucial as they underpin the thermodynamics and transport properties in the organic condensed phase.
+MACE-OFF23(M) and MACE-OFF23(L) both yield similar errors of around 5--15 meV/\AA, which are about 1.5--3 times smaller than total force errors, and about 5--10\% of the typical DFT intermolecular force magnitude (RMS).
 For context, relative intramolecular force errors, which are roughly equivalent to total force errors, are around 1--2\%.
 The latter are routinely used across the literature to benchmark ML models, however, we advocate that intermolecular RMSE errors are a more appropriate metric to assess model accuracy for organic condensed phase applications.
 The results here demonstrate the remarkable accuracy of MACE models in predicting these subtle but crucial interactions.
+We will investigate how these energy and force errors translate into condensed phase physical property predictions in later Sections.